Plywood vs OSB For Flooring: Which Is The Best Choice?

 However, plywood remains a popular choice for flooring, especially in high-end builds where moisture resistance and long-term durability are a priority.

-Plywood vs OSB for Flooring: Which Offers Better Insulation?
+Plywood vs OSB For Flooring: Which Offers Better Insulation?

 When considering insulation, plywood tends to offer slightly better thermal insulation properties than OSB.
 This is due to its layered construction, which can trap more air between the layers and provide better overall insulation.